Rose Van Thyn: Biography

 Van Thyn was born in Amsterdam in 1921.
 She originally attended Free University of Amsterdam, until she had to quit and start working in a factory.
 She and her family were Jewish.
 In 1942, when the Nazis occupied Amsterdam, her sister and brother-in-law were taken by German soldiers and then her father and first husband.
 Finally, Van Thyn and her mother were taken to Auschwitz, where Van Thyn was assigned inmate number 62511.
 They were placed on railroad cattle cars with nearly one hundred other people for three days with the men separated from the women.
 At Auschwitz, she underwent medical experiments, all performed without sedatives.
 She was one of two medical-experiment victims of Carl Clauberg's sterilization experiment who was interviewed in 2005 about the program.
 She lived in Block 10 of Auschwitz for two years.
 Later she was dispatched to Ravensbrueck and survived a "death march" at the end of the war.
 She was liberated by American soldiers on April 26, 1945.

-Van Thyn discovered that both parents, a sister, and her first husband, Mozes Lezer, were killed in the death camps.
-After she returned to the Netherlands, she met fellow Holocaust survivor Louis Van Thyn, whose first wife was murdered in the Holocaust.
+Upon liberation Van Thyn discovered that both parents, a sister, and her husband, Mozes Lezer, were killed in the death camps.
+After she returned to the Netherlands, she met fellow survivor Louis Van Thyn, whose first wife was murdered in the Holocaust.
 Rose and Louis married in Amsterdam in 1946.
 The Van Thyns had a son and a daughter.
 The Van Thyns' 1956 immigration to the United States was sponsored by the Shreveport Jewish Federation and the family of Abe Gilbert.
 Van Thyn became a United States citizen in 1961.